jaracil/nexus/API.md

 ### Parameters:
   * `"method": <String>` - Which method is this task invoking
   * `"params": <Object>` - Method parameters
-  * `"detached": <Bool>` - The task will eventually be processed but we do not care about the result
+  * `"detach": <Bool>` - The task will eventually be processed but we do not care about the result
   * `"prio": <Number>` - Sets the priority of this task among other pushes on the same method
   * `"ttl": <Number>` - How many times this task can be requeued (by a failed worker/node or a task reject)
   * `"timeout": <Number>` - How much time should a task be on any state other than "done" before the task is considered failed.

 ### Result:
-If "detached" is true, it will immediately receive:
+If "detach" is true, it will immediately receive:

     "result": { "ok": true }